iscc/iscc-specs/docs/specification.md

 Signature: `minimum_hash(features: Iterable[int], n: int = 64) -> List[int]`

-The `minimum_hash` function takes an arbitrary sized set of 32-bit integer features and reduces it to a fixed size vector of `n` features such that it preserves similarity with other sets.
+The `minimum_hash` function takes an arbitrary-sized set of 32-bit integer features and reduces it to a fixed size vector of `n` features such that it preserves similarity with other sets.
 It is based on the MinHash implementation of the [datasketch](https://ekzhu.github.io/datasketch/) library by [Eric Zhu](https://github.com/ekzhu).

 See also: [Minimum hash reference code](https://github.com/iscc/iscc-specs/blob/master/src/iscc/iscc.py#L263)